How to Convert DWG to DGN (AutoCAD to MicroStation)

 Click Add Reader and set the following parameters:

-Setting the parameter to group by attribute schema means we can visualize the layers with attribute information.
-Note how there are other parameters to control other aspects of reading the DWG data too.
+Setting the parameter to group by attribute schema allows us to visualize the layers with attribute information.
+Other parameters (collapsed in the screenshot) control different aspects of reading the DWG data.

 The Select Feature Types dialog will appear.
 Leave all feature types checked to import all layers, and click OK.